ISKCON: New Vrindaban

-Asia is home to over 80 ISKCON affiliated centers, with most being located in Indonesia, Malaysia, and the Philippines.

-There are 69 affiliated ISKCON centers in Africa, four of which are rural farming communities and three of which are educational centers.
-ISKCON Durban hosts the world's largest Ratha Yatra Chariot Festival outside of India.

-There are six ISKCON centers, including one farming village in Australia and four temple centers in New Zealand.

 Subsidiary organisations

 Bhaktivedanta Book Trust

 Bhaktivedanta Book Trust (BBT) is a nonprofit organization, of ISKCON, and supplies books both to ISKCON and to the book trade in general.
 BBT is the publisher of books on the Gaudiya Vaishnava.
 BBT was established in 1972 by A. C. Bhaktivedanta as the publisher for his books and for books by other authors.
 It also publishes the magazine Back to Godhead in multiple languages.

 The Friends of Lord Krishna

 The Friends of Lord Krishna (FOLK) was established in 1979 to spread ISKCON teachings to non-Hindu British people in a less intense manner than the movement's original methods.
 Via the publication of a FOLK magazine, leveraging friend networks of devotees, V.I.P. programmes to attract celebrities, and university programmes to target young people, the group seeks to spread ISKCON principles amongst a non-monastic audience who would be expected to retain their ordinary lives and careers.